SuperLowLevel/SuperLowLevel.github.io/_posts/activities/2019-07-20-Establishment-of-the-X-Pixel-Group.md

 <center>
 <p style="font-size:20px;width:100%;text-align:left" >

-We held a meeting at the Multimedia Laboratory of The Chinese University of Hong Kong, during which the X-Pixel Group was formally established.
+We held a meeting at the Multimedia Laboratory of The Chinese University of Hong Kong, during which the XPixel Group was formally established.

 </p>
 </center>